1011 Veterans Memorial Pkwy East Providence, Providence County 02915 USA

 HOW TO APPLY

-To apply, please send a cover letter, resume/CV, and two written recommendations (sent directly by your recommenders) to Elena Schiavone no later than FEBRUARY 28th, 2020.
-We prefer to receive applications via email, but if you or your recommenders would prefer to send us written correspondence, please use the address provided below.
+To apply, please send a cover letter, resume/CV, and two written recommendations (sent directly by your recommenders) to Kate Sheehan no later than FEBRUARY 28th, 2021.
 We will review applications as they are received and contact applicants to extend interview invitations.
-Please address application materials (i.e., cover letter, resume/CV, and two letters of recommendation) to Jennifer Freeman, PhD.
+Please address application materials (i.e., cover letter, resume/CV, and two letters of recommendation) to Jennifer Freeman, PhD, Kristen Benito, PhD, and Joshua Kemp, PhD.

-Application materials should be sent by FEBRUARY 28th, 2020 to Elena Schiavone (email@example.com) who is collecting applications on behalf of Dr. Freeman.
+Application materials should be sent by FEBRUARY 28th, 2021 to Kate Sheehan (firstname.lastname@example.org) who is collecting applications on behalf of Drs.
+Freeman, Benito, and Kemp.

 Clinical Research Assistant

-The Pediatric Anxiety Research Center (PARC) at Bradley Hospital/The Warren Alpert Medical School of Brown University is looking for motivated college undergraduates with an interest in research and psychology for a volunteership position beginning in spring or summer of 2020.
-The student would be assisting with the BRAVE, STRIVE, IMPACT, and/or OCD Intensive Program studies.
+The Pediatric Anxiety Research Center (PARC) at Bradley Hospital/The Warren Alpert Medical School of Brown University has volunteership positions for motivated college undergraduates (or others) with an interest in research and psychology.
+Volunteers assist with the BRAVE, STRIVE, IMPACT, and/or OCD Intensive Program studies.
 More detailed descriptions of all projects can be found at the following link: https://www.anxiouskids.org/current-research.

 Primary responsibilities include, but are not limited to: data entry, the preparation and storage of weekly therapy documents, assembling diagnostic assessment tools, reviewing clinical assessments, and assisting with various research and administrative tasks as they arise.
 For motivated students, there is the opportunity to attend clinical and research meetings and participate in multidisciplinary discussions with research assistants and PARC faculty.
 A qualified student will have excellent organization skills, attention to detail, strong communication skills, and an interest in clinical research.
 Relevant previous work or classroom experience is helpful.
 Students are expected to commit meaningful time to the volunteership—a minimum of 10 hours per week.